OctopusDeploy/People/Support.md

 - I am actively introspective and take time to work on my personal and professional development.
 - I happily take responsibility for my own mistakes and I learn from the mistakes of others.

-## DevOps Application Engineer
+## Lead DevOps Support Engineer

-The DevOps Application Engineer role builds upon the foundation of the Application Support Engineer and Senior Application Support Engineer roles.
+The Lead DevOps Support Engineer role builds upon the foundation of the Senior DevOps Support Engineer and DevOps Support Engineer roles.

 > I am a technical leader, a person that is recognised both within the Support team and as part of the wider Octopus community for the breadth and depth of your technical ability.